tomdexp/SilentNightFeverPublic/README.md

 IT WON'T COMPILE (Because there is a lot of missings plugins)

 ## What did I do on this project ?
 I was the Online and Gameplay Programmer of this project, but I also did the UI.
-I did code the Procedural Generations, but I contributed to networking it.
+I did not code the Procedural Generations, but I contributed to networking it.

 ## Features
 - Networking with Fishnet